CristoferSoler/Seel-17-18/programming/bsiWizard/mdEn/C/INF.10 meeting, event and training rooms.md

 IT systems are becoming increasingly mobile and increasingly used in different environments.
 Mobile IT users often find scenarios in which the IT systems can not be used as planned due to incompatibility.
 For example, older devices do not have the same connectors and connectors as newer devices.
 In addition, devices are manufactured that are not compatible with other devices without a suitable adapter.
 So is z.
 For example, if a matching adapter is not available, a laptop that has been prepared with all the important data for a meeting can not be used on a projector.
 In addition, attempts to connect the IT systems may cause damage to the equipment or stored data.

-### 2 3 Danger to visitorsIt is not always easy to sensitize and train your own employees to handle sensitive information and IT systems properly.
+### 2 3 Danger to visitors
+It is not always easy to sensitize and train your own employees to handle sensitive information and IT systems properly.
 Visitors can generally not be expected to handle the information and information technology available to them in accordance with the requirements of the institution visited, especially since they are often unaware of these requirements.
 Visitors can generally access confidential information by carelessness of their own employees.
-Likewise, this can happen out of ignorance, for example, when the visitors are on the way to the toilet in the door err and enter a staff office, on the whiteboard confidential information.
+Likewise, this can happen out of ignorance, for example, when the visitors on the way to the toilet in the door err and enter a staff office, on the whiteboard confidential information.
 Visitors may also intentionally destroy or damage equipment to obtain confidential information.

 ### 2 4 Flying wiring